Getting Started

 2. Navigate to the Users & API Credentials page and click +Invite User.

-3. In the Invite New User dialog, provide the user settings, then click Invite.
+3. In the Invite New User dialog, provide the user settings in the dialog displayed, then click Invite

 Switching Existing Action1 Users to SSO with Okta